Janet Billig Rich: Rock of Ages

 Around 2003, Matt Weaver asked Billig Rich and a number of collaborators to help him develop and pitch the concept of a musical based on 1980s rock hits.
 Bands were to include Journey, Styx, REO Speedwagon, Foreigner, Pat Benatar, and Whitesnake.
 She became one of multiple producers for the show and took on the role of talking to bands and securing song rights, a process which she has said took several years.
 Rock of Ages premiered in 2005.

 After playing off-Broadway in New York in fall 2008, it opened on Broadway on 7 April 2009.
 In 2009, the play received five Tony Award nominations, including Best Musical.
 Billig Rich is Executive Producer of the film version of Rock of Ages, which was released in June 2012 and stars Tom Cruise, Alec Baldwin, and Catherine Zeta-Jones.

 In 2020, Billig Rich helped launch Los Angeles' The Bourbon Room, an all-new, specially-built 4,000-square-foot completely immersive performance venue, with bar and restaurant, which serves as the permanent home of Rock of Ages Hollywood.

 Personal life

-As of 2011, Billig Rich lives in Encino, California with her husband and their two twins, Molly and Harrison, born in 2003.
+As of 2011, Billig Rich lives in Encino, California with her husband and their twins, Molly and Harrison, born in 2003.